nicholasentinel/cloud-lab-tooling/aws-eks-tf/README.md

 | KMS CMK                                              | ~$1           |
 | **Total (2 nodes, Spot, single NAT)**                | **~$120/mo**  |

-> **NAT is the dominant variable cost on AWS**, unlike GCP where Cloud NAT is almost free for a lab-scale workload.
-Setting `single_nat_gateway = false` roughly doubles the NAT line item (~$32/mo per additional AZ).
-Removing NAT entirely is possible for a pure offline lab but breaks EKS add-on installs, image pulls from public registries, and any in-cluster agent that needs to reach an external management/ingest endpoint — you would need VPC endpoints for ECR + S3 + STS + EKS at minimum to compensate.

-The EKS control plane is the dominant fixed cost (~$73/mo).
-Unlike GKE, AWS does not offer a free zonal cluster tier, so there's no equivalent "drop to $25/mo" escape hatch.
-Switching `use_spot_instances = false` adds ~$10-12/mo per t3.small on-demand.

 ## Agent sizing note